kubenstein/just_include/README.md

 JustInclude
 =============

-JustInclude simply wraps included { class_eval { ... } } combo.
+JustInclude changes the way you define methods in included modules.
+Now you write stuff in your module as you would ctrl+c ctrl+v from class.
+No more ClassMethods nor Instance Methods.
+See Usage section for better understanding.
-class_eval is better then normal method ClassMethods because you can include all kind of things you normally type inside a class.
+You can include all kind of things you normally type inside a class.
 Such as:
 - methods
 - class methods
 - callbacks